mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/about.md

 - MASc of Information Engineering (2022–Present)

-  University of Toront.
-(UofT), Toronto
+  University of Toronto (UofT), Toronto

 - B.Sc. of Computer Engineering (2016–2020)